-The channel filter of the receiver is a fourth-order, active polyphase Butterworth filter with programmable bandwidths of 100 kHz, 150 kHz, 200 kHz, and 300 kHz.
-The fourth-order filter gives very good interference suppression of adjacent and neighboring channels and also suppresses the image channel by approximately 36 dB at a 100 kHz IF bandwidth and an RF frequency of 915 MHz.

-For channel bandwidths of $100\,\mathrm{kHz}$ to $200\,\mathrm{kHz}$, an IF frequency of $200\,\mathrm{kHz}$ is used, which results in an image frequency located $400\,\mathrm{kHz}$ below the wanted RF frequency.
-When the $300\,\mathrm{kHz}$ bandwidth is selected, an IF frequency of $300\,\mathrm{kHz}$ is used, and the image frequency is located at $600\,\mathrm{kHz}$ below the wanted frequency.
+The receiver's channel filter is a fourth order, active polyphase Butterworth filter with programmable bandwidths of 100 kHz, 150 kHz, 200 kHz, and 300 kHz.
+The fourth order filter gives very good interference suppression of adjacent and neighboring channels and also suppresses the image channel by approximately 36 dB at a 100 kHz IF bandwidth and an RF frequency of 868 MHz or 915 MHz.
+For channel bandwidths of 100 kHz to 200 kHz, an IF frequency of 200 kHz is used, which results in an image frequency located 400 kHz below the wanted RF frequency.
+When the 300 kHz bandwidth is selected, an IF frequency of 300 kHz is used, and the image frequency is located at 600 kHz below the wanted frequency.

 The bandwidth and center frequency of the IF filter are calibrated automatically after entering the PHY_ON state if the BB_CAL bit is set in the MODE_CONTROL register (Address 0x11A).
-The filter calibration time takes $100~\mu s$.
+The filter calibration time takes 100 μs.